An education that demands more, helps you become more

 Knowing how to write clearly and communicate effectively is essential at work and in life.
 You’ll learn how to be an intelligent communicator who can reach out to your co-workers, potential employers and community members.

-As a graduate, you will be able to effectively access and use information.
-You will research issues, gather information from a variety of sources, analyze the plausibility and accuracy of information and utilize it appropriately to address issues or inform action.
+As a graduate, you will be able to access and ethically use information and data from a variety of sources.
+You will research and analyze the plausibility and accuracy of the information.
+You will learn to utilize digital tools to create new information or knowledge and responsibly disseminate it in a digital environment.

-As a graduate, you will work effectively in diverse groups and teams.
-You will be a collaborator, able to function well within a team as both a leader and a follower.
-You will embrace diversity and treat others with respect.
+As a graduate you will work effectively in groups and teams.
+You will be a collaborator, able to foster constructive interactions.
+You will build consensus by acknowledging the perspectives of others.
+You will function well as both a leader and a follower in working productively to achieve results.

 You’ll learn there is strength in numbers, whether you’re working on a team as a student or as a professional.
 Through active collaboration, you’ll gain valuable experience and insight from the people around you—who will also challenge you to grow as an individual and as a team member.